EVIDENCE OF SUFFICIENT FINANCES

 - Personal: Funding listed under your own name (not a friend or family member’s).

 - University: Assistantship, Fellowships, Scholarships, and Stipends given by UMD (typically from the department in which you are studying).

-- Other Funding: Family/Friend Sponsorship, Government Funding, or other outside sources.
+- Other Funding: Family/Friend Sponsorship or Government Funding.
 (F-1 students are not permitted to be the financial sponsors of other F-1 students)

 |Accepted Forms of Funding||Non-Accepted Forms of Funding|

 The proof of funding must:

 - Be dated within the past 3 months

 - Clearly indicate the name of the account holder(s)